karlssberg/Motiv/README.md

 ```

 #### What can I use the Motiv for?
-Motiv is not focused on catering to any particular use-case - except maybe _DX (Developer Experience)_.
+Motiv is not focused on catering to any particular use-case (except maybe _DX (Developer Experience)_,
-It is, however, inspired by use-cases such as:
+but it is inspired by use-cases such as:

 * **User feedback** - You require an application to provide detailed and accurate feedback to the user about why a
   certain decisions were made.